Table of Contents

 NextGEN Gallery is one of the most powerful (and used) WordPress gallery plugins.
 In December, 2018, the team introduced a new NextGEN Gallery block for Gutenberg to meet the needs of a new era of WordPress editing experience.
 Once the NextGEN block is added to the post or page in Gutenberg, you’ll be offered to edit your gallery in a familiar visual mode.
 When you are finished with the gallery, you need to simply insert it into the Gutenberg editor.

 Give is the most popular WordPress donation plugin.
-You can still experience the power of a donation form creator and editor via a separate menu, but now you can add the Give related content via dedicated Gutenberg blocks (Give form, Gve donation form grid and Give donor wall).
+You can still experience the power of a donation form creator and editor via a separate menu, but now you can add the Give-related content via dedicated Gutenberg blocks (Give form, Give donation form grid and Give donor wall).
 There are also some handy settings for these blocks you can tune in via Gutenberg.

 There is already an easy way to add pricing tables via Gutenberg.
 The plugin creators registered a specific Pricing Tables block for Gutenberg, which you can find amongst Gutenberg widgets if the plugin is activated.
 So first you need to create a table and then select the needed one to be added via Gutenberg – it will output the needed table with all your custom settings.

-WP Product reviews allows to enable reviews for selected posts and pages, where you can configure tons of settings to set up reviews via Gutenberg.
+WP Product reviews allow enabling reviews for selected posts and pages, where you can configure tons of settings to set up reviews via Gutenberg.

 All on-demand content modules (videos, buttons, tabs, galleries, tooltips, etc) can be added easily with this plugin to any WordPress page or post.
 Since the plugin supports Gutenberg, you can insert any offered functionality in a more user-friendly way into a paragraph, shortcode and classic blocks.